1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/Data_Science_Productivity_Tools.md

 - [ ] F. git push
 - [ ] G. git rebase

-7. Suppose you previously cloned a repository with git clone.
+7. Suppose you previously cloned a repository with `git clone`.
 Running git status shows:

 ```
 On branch master
 Your branch is up to date with 'origin/master'.